dfo-mar-odis/shinySpatialApp/README.md

 ## **How to add content to the report**

 The following provides guidance on how to include titles and subtitles throughout the report to match the formatting.
-Main modules are presented, with dummty subtitles for data titles and search-area results.
+Main modules are presented, with dummy subtitles for data titles and search-area results.

-   # **SEARCH RESULTS: ECOLOGICAL DIMENSION**  --> Main title or module
+   # **SEARCH RESULTS: ECOLOGICAL DIMENSION**  --> Main title or module, set in /app/templates/*.Rmd

-   ## **INFORMATION FROM THE NATIONAL AQUATIC SPECIES AT RISK GEODATABASE**  --> Primary section
+   ## **INFORMATION FROM THE NATIONAL AQUATIC SPECIES AT RISK GEODATABASE**  --> Primary section, set in /app/templates/*.Rmd

-   ### **Name of the dataset, database, or record**
+   ### **Name of the dataset, database, or record**  --> set in individual section Rmd: /reports/sections/sectionName/*.Rmd

-   ##### *Area-specific search results*
+   ##### *Area-specific search results* --> set in individual section Rmd: /reports/sections/sectionName/*.Rmd